MileHacker Logo

 Communicating Allergies

 Clearly state any allergies.
-Having a written note in Portuguese with common allergens is very useful.
+Having a written note in Portuguese with allergens that are common is very useful.

 • "Sou alérgico an amendoins."
 (I am allergic to peanuts.)